 3. Feign Interest In Something OTHER Than A Date

 Ask what accommodations they'd recommend in Machu Pichu (because everyone on Tinder has been, duh), or how much their rib tattoo hurt.
 Or you can pretend to want to date their dog, which works like a charm for me.

 It's also a cute way to establish a rapport and keep the conversation going.
-I got this sexy snapshot days later.
+After I showed interest in their dog, I got this sexy snapshot days later.

 4. Do A "Blurt" Share

-As a last resort, share a (non offensive) joke or something stupid you saw on the internet.
-"Why is this so funny to me right now" with say, this image, would totally get an answer from me.
+As a last resort, share a (non-offensive) joke or something stupid you saw on the internet.
+"Why is this so funny to me right now" with a funny dog or cat image you saw on Instagram or Twitter, would totally get an answer from me.
 And if the person doesn't get it and says "WTF" you can always apologize and use flattery: "Sorry, I wanted to talk to you because you were so cute and I didn't know what to say.
 I'm *insert name*."